-Women Who Painted Project
+Women Who Painted

-I had wanted a phone with a stylus for some time so I could explore digital painting.
+I had wanted a phone with a stylus for some time to explore digital painting.
 Needing an upgrade, I purchased one in late 2016.
-Although the screen is small (4" x 2 ¾") I can make a finished drawing or try out ideas for future paintings.
-I was becoming absorbed in the process and set myself the task of drawing one female painter each month, and more if time allowed.
-The artists were going to be painted in order of birth month, so as to give structure to the series.
-I started with Berthe Morisot, then Alice Neel, and began researching more deceased artists to paint.
-I began learning about painters I had never heard of.
-I thought of these small works (initially titled Birthday Series) as thumbnail sketches to work out ideas and become familiar with a face that would eventually be painted on canvas.
+Although the screen is small (4 x 2 3/4") the immediacy it offers is appealing.
+I became absorbed in the process, set myself the task of drawing one female painter each month, and added more if time allowed.
+I began researching deceased artists to paint and began learning about painters I had never heard of.
+I thought of these small works as thumbnail sketches to work out ideas and become familiar with a face that would eventually be painted on canvas.
 As this series has grown in number, it has taken on a life of its own and become a focus concurrent with my other work.